 Chinese Workers and the Railroad Travelling Exhibit

-The Chinese Workers and the Railroad Travelling Exhibit is the winner of a 2019 Preservation Design Award in the Interpretive Exhibits category.
+The Chinese Workers and the Railroad Travelling Exhibit is the winner of a 2019 Preservation Design Award in the Interpretive Exhibits category and a Trustees Award for Excellence.
 Award recipients are selected by a jury of top professionals in the fields of architecture, engineering, planning, and history, as well as renowned architecture critics and journalists.
 In making their decision the jury noted the importance of sharing this history, stating, “what was really impressive about it was the scalability to different sizes of exhibits, and how it touches on important topics.
 It’s great that it was designed to travel.
 It brings real truth and life to the history.”